This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Maintain a healthy weight.
 Weight loss may prevent your hernia from getting worse.
 It may also prevent another hernia.
 Talk to your healthcare provider about exercise and how to lose weight.

-- Wear a truss belt as directed.
-A truss belt well help prevent the hernia from happening again.
+- Wear an abdominal binder as directed.
+An abdominal binder well help prevent the hernia from happening again.
 It will hold it in the correct place after your healthcare provider reduces the hernia.
-Ask your healthcare provider if you can take the belt off for sleep.
-Apply the belt first thing in the morning, before you get out of bed.
-Do not wear your belt over your clothes.
+Ask your healthcare provider if you can take the binder off for sleep.
+Apply the binder first thing in the morning, before you get out of bed.
+Do not wear your binder over your clothes.
 Apply it to your bare skin.
-Wash your skin under the belt daily and apply cornstarch or baby powder.
+Gently wash your skin under the binder daily.
+Pat your skin dry.
+Ask your healthcare provider what you should use to keep the area dry, such as cornstarch.

 Follow up with your healthcare provider as directed: